mdewey/strawman/.ignore/on-boarding-buddy.md

 - focuses on getting the candidate onboarded, not upskilled
 - Not tech support, but can help with tech problems
 - Shield for really obvious questions
-  - quetsions that would make the client ask "What the fuck are they doing at GCIO"
+  - questions that would make the client ask "What the fuck are they doing on the VSA contract?"
 - Guides through the process
 - Pair programming is required